 Infinity C by October

 If you like blue, this is the place for you.
-From their very blue design of the shop to the delicious food and blue cakes, everything about this place screams Instagram.
+From the shop’s very blue design to the delicious food and blue cakes, everything about this place screams Instagram.

-They serve gluten-free, keto, and vegan food, but also delicious coffee in Sai Ying Pun.
+They serve gluten-free, keto, and vegan food and delicious coffee in Sai Ying Pun.